Swordtail Fish – People often start keeping aquarium at home or their office for peace of mind and to adore these beautiful fishes.

 It is best to place the tank in a well-lit place, but away from direct sunlight and batteries.
 Since the fish often jump out of the water, the aquarium must be closed with a lid.

 The optimal temperature for swordtail fish will be + 23−26 degrees.
 Fish can withstand lower rates (up to +17 degrees).
 Water should be with an acidity of 7–8 pH and a hardness of 8–25 DH.
 As the soil, small seashells, pebbles, or decorative pebbles are suitable.

 For a large aquarium with a large amount of fish, you will need a particular device to enrich the water with oxygen.
-If the container contains no more than five pets, then you can do without an aerator.
+If the container contains no more than five pets, then you can do without a filter.

-Algae must be planted in an artificial reservoir, which will not only decorate it but will also produce oxygen, which is necessary for fish.
+Algae must be planted in your aquarium, which will not only decorate it but will also produce oxygen, which is necessary for this fish.

-Besides, these greens will come in handy as a portion of additional food for the swordtail fish.
-Thickets of plants will be an excellent shelter for fry hiding from adults, but you need to make them too thick.
+Besides, these algae will come in handy as a portion of additional food for the swordtail fish.
+Thickets of plants will be an excellent shelter for fry hiding from adults, but you need to make them thick.

 Swordtail Fish Feeding

 Swordtail fish need a balanced diet.
 Since they are unpretentious in food, their diet can be varied.
 They eat any food: vegetable, lively, and dry.
 With proper feeding, the fish develop well and live long.

 For swordtail fish, the following food is suitable :